 by MH Team | Dec 31, 2023 | Lab Protocols, Transfusion Medicine

-TL;DR Primary hemostasis is the body’s rapid response to a broken blood vessel, plugging the leak before the “heavy artillery” of secondary hemostasis (coagulation cascade) kicks in.
-Key Players Platelets: They adhere to the injured vessel...
+Key Takeaways Primary hemostasis is the body’s rapid response to a broken blood vessel in the physiology of hemostasis, forming a platelet plug through platelet adhesion and platelet aggregation before the secondary hemostasis (coagulation cascade) kicks...

-TL;DR Arterial thrombosis forms when a clot blocks an artery, cutting off blood supply to vital organs.
+Key Takeaways Arterial thrombosis forms when a clot blocks an artery, cutting off blood supply to vital organs.
 Risk factors ▾: Age, smoking, high cholesterol, diabetes, and others.
-Symptoms ▾: Sudden pain, weakness, numbness, and discoloration can signal a clot.
-Related...
+Symptoms ▾: Sudden pain, weakness, numbness, and discoloration can...

 by MH Team | Dec 21, 2023 | Lab Protocols, Transfusion Medicine